Robert Bungey: Circus offensive

-To the surprise of his family and friends, in October, Bungey married Sybil Johnson, an English woman from Berkshire.
+To the surprise of his family and friends, in October, Bungey married Sybil Ellen Johnson, an English woman from Berkshire.
 The couple had been engaged for some time and it was not until after the wedding that the men under his command knew of it.
 The following year his wife travelled to Australia and gave birth to a son, Richard, in March 1942 in Adelaide.

 On 4 November, No. 452 Squadron was flying as cover for spotter aircraft directing the firing of the Dover coastal artillery across the English Channel when they were attacked by a large group of Messerschmitt Bf 109 fighters.
 In the resulting dogfight, Bungey destroyed one of the Bf 109s.
 He destroyed another Bf 109 on 6 December.
 Offensive operations tailed off over the winter months, and relatively few missions were undertaken.
 Bungey's tenure as commander of No. 452 Squadron ended on 25 January 1942.

 Later war service

 Bungey was subsequently promoted to wing commander and posted to the RAF station at Shoreham as its commander; he later fulfilled a similar role at Hawkinge.
 In January 1943, he relinquished his commission and he was transferred to the reserve of the RAAF.
 He returned to Australia, reuniting with his wife Sybil and meeting his son Richard for the first time.
 He was scheduled to take up a posting as a commander of a fighter wing in the far north of Australia.
 Within a matter of weeks after his arrival, Sybil Bungey took ill and died in hospital on 27 May.

 In the early afternoon of 10 June, distraught and depressed at the death of his wife, fearful that he would not survive his new posting as a wing commander, and concerned about his ability to care for his son, Bungey took Richard to North Brighton Beach.
 He shot his son in the head before turning his revolver to his own head and fatally shooting himself.
 The pair were discovered in the late afternoon; Richard Bungey, who was still alive, was taken to hospital.

 Bungey was buried alongside his wife in the cemetery at St Jude's Church at Brighton on 12 June, in a well-attended ceremony.
 Five senior officers of the RAAF acted as pallbearers, along with Bungey's brother, who also served in the RAAF.
 Richard Bungey subsequently recovered sufficiently that he was discharged from hospital care in late July; the injuries he suffered involved nerve damage which meant that he would have a limp for the rest of his life.